What Years Did The Toyota 4Runner Have A V8?

 Unfortunately, this wasn’t the only issue.
 The 2003-2005 versions came with rust issues.
 Though this wasn’t related to the engine, it generated a bad reputation for the early fourth-gen models.

 Interestingly, the fourth and fifth-generation V6 4Runners are known for extreme reliability.
 They’re not perfect.
-Some have transmission issues, such as those we mention in this article.
+Some have transmission issues and other common mechanical issues.
 But they can drive for hundreds of thousands of miles.

 What Engines Replaced The V8 On The Toyota 4Runner?